px39n/Multiple-Positive-View/README.md

 #### Pathway1: Lightly library (Benchmark and Efficiency)
 ![image](https://github.com/px39n/Multiple-Positive-View/assets/53490111/c081c408-eacc-497d-bd38-46dc2b460696)

-Lightly is a python package for self-supervised learning, making training more efficient.
+**Lightly** is a python package for self-supervised learning, making training more efficient.

-Lighly provides with [benchmarks](https://docs.lightly.ai/self-supervised-learning/getting_started/benchmarks.html#imagenet) comparision on public datasets.
+**Lighly** provides with [benchmarks](https://docs.lightly.ai/self-supervised-learning/getting_started/benchmarks.html#imagenet) comparision on public datasets.

-This unified comparison paved the way for our batch experiments and triggered our thinking about views

-We demonstrate the efficacy of our approach through experiments performed on benchmark datasets using the Python library Lightly.
-Our methodology has been specifically adapted to accommodate multi-view scenarios in these experiments.
+This unified comparison paved the way for our batch experiments.
+Thus we present a method for code implementation (as shown in following table).
+Our code draws inspiration from the simplicity and continuity of Lightly, and it has been tailored specifically for multi-view scenarios in these experiments.
+This allows anyone to easily replicate and propose enhancements.

 | Dataset      | TensorBoard Link |
 |--------------|------------------|